aurmidh/aurmidh/README.md

 ### Hi there 👋
+I am a beginner tester.
+I live in Wroclaw.
+This is where I will post my portfolio.

 <!--
 **aurmidh/aurmidh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.